leonardomendix/docs/content/en/docs/apidocs-mxsdk/apidocs/deploy-api/_index.md

 Retrieves all licensed apps and Free Apps to which the authenticated user has access as a regular user.

 {{% alert type="info" %}}
-The [Nodes](/developerportal/deploy/node-permissions/#nodes) screen in the Developer Portal shows all the licensed apps which are returned by this request, but does not show any Free Apps, while the [My Apps](/developerportal/#my-apps) screen shows both licensed apps and Free Apps.
+The [Nodes](/developerportal/deploy/node-permissions/#nodes) screen in the Developer Portal shows all the licensed apps which are returned by this request, but does not show any Free Apps, while the  screen shows both licensed apps and Free Apps.
 {{% /alert %}}